Synchiropus moyeri

 Synchiropus moyeri, commonly known as Moyer's dragonet, is a species of fish in the family Callionymidae, the dragonets.
 It is found in the western Pacific Ocean.

 Description

 This species reaches a length of 7.5 cm.

 Etymology

 The fish is named in honor of marine biologist Jack T. Moyer (1929-2004), who was director of the Tatsuo Tanaka Memorial Biological Station at Miyake-jima, Japan, for his "noteworthy contributions to the knowledge of the fishes of Miyake-jima, and in deep appreciation of the encouragement and logistic support he has provided to both of the authors".
+Moyer was later revealed to be a serial sexual abuser of minors.